skonfig/__easy_rsa/type/__easy_rsa_cert/man.rst

         the certificate has been created and signed by the CA. valid
-        like signed, but will renew the certificate if it expired. revoked
+        like signed, but will renew the certificate if it expired.
+        *NB:* Easy-RSA will also generate a new private key when renewing the certificate.
+    revoked
         either the certificate is no defined, or will be revoked.